Showing 1 - 1 OF 1

-The Grand Forks AFB New Parent Support Program (NPSP) is focused on assisting expectant families from pregnancy to age 3 adjust to being a parent & providing valuable information regarding the child's growth and development through education and assistance.
-NPSP is a component of the Family Advocacy Program primarily staffed with registered nurses and augmented by medical social workers whose goal is to improve the health and well-being of mothers, fathers, infants and young children.
-The Grand Forks AFB New Parent Suport Program works in conjunction with various other on and off the military installation programs such as the Grand Forks Women Infant & Children (WIC), the GFAFB Child Development Center's Give Parents a Break sponsored by the Air Force Aid Society, Healthy Families, Safe Kids Head Start, and many others.
+The Grand Forks AFB New Parent Support Program (NPSP) is focused on assisting expectant families from pregnancy to age 3 to adjust to being a parent & providing valuable information regarding the child's growth and development through education and assistance.
+NPSP is a component of the Family Advocacy Program primarily staffed with a registered nurse and augmented by medical social workers whose goal is to improve the health and well-being of mothers, fathers, infants and young children.
+The Grand Forks AFB New Parent Support Program works in conjunction with various other organizations on and off the military installation such as the Grand Forks Women Infant & Children (WIC), the GFAFB Child Development Center's Give Parents a Break sponsored by the Air Force Aid Society, Healthy Families, Safe Kids Head Start, and many others.

-According to the Journal of Pediatrics February 2019 data, in the United States 95% of infant car seat have at least one major installation error.
+In the United States, more than half of all of all infant car seats have at least one major installation error.